Rabiul35790/Rabiul35790/README.md

-# 👋 Hi, I’m Rabiul Hasan
+# 👋 Hi, I’m Mohammad Rabiul Hasan

 - 🎓 I’m a Computer Science & Engineering graduate from Green University of Bangladesh
 - 💻 Currently working at **9AM Solution** as a **Web Developer**
 - 🚀 Passionate about full-stack development, solving real-world problems & building impactful software
-- 🧠 Strong interest in Machine Learning, Algorithms, and System Design
+- 🧠 Strong interest in Machine Learning and Algorithms.
 - ✨ Always eager to learn new technologies and collaborate on exciting projects
-- 📫 How to reach me: **rabiul@example.com**
+- 📫 How to reach me: **rabiul35790@gmail.com**

 ---